Chinese Porcelain

 "History" means here how and why Chinese historical events affected production, and the progress of ceramic development.

-Some kilns still active today are known to have produced ceramics over 3000 years ago.
-Not difficult to imagine, that the historical developments in the land that we today call China did influence at times (or many times) ceramic development.
-The effect of history on ceramics was sometimes very severe.
+Some kilns still active today are known to have produced ceramics over 2000 years ago.
+Not difficult to imagine, that the historical developments in the land that today is called China did influence at times (or rather many times) the development of ceramics.
+Historical events sometimes affected ceramics production in quite a severe manner.
+However, there is no need to mention here details of any of the dynasties in the more distant past.

 During the Tang, Song and Yuan dynasties (see 'History Timeline') Chinese kilns were busy filling domestic and overseas demand for ceramics.